What happened to Carole Packman?

 Murder and fraud: What happened to Carole Packman?

-For years Sam Gillingham believed her mum Patricia had walked out on her, but the truth began to emerge when her father tried to fake his own death.
+For years Sam Gillingham believed her mum had walked out on her, but the truth began to emerge when her father tried to fake his own death.
 Russell Causley is now serving life for his wife's murder.
 As his sentence is reviewed by the Parole Board, his daughter fears she may never know why her father murdered her mother.

 "There was a piece of paper which had her wedding ring on.
 It just said that she'd had enough, that she'd decided to leave and wouldn't be coming back."

-Sam Gillingham was 16 when her mother vanished from the family's suburban home in the seaside resort of Bournemouth.
+Sam Gillingham was 16 when her mother Veronica Packman - who liked to be known as Carole - vanished from the family's suburban home in the seaside resort of Bournemouth.

 She remembers frantically running up the stairs to check her parents' room, as her father Russell looked on.